By Heather Rader

 Looking for unique accommodations for your next getaway?
-Whether planning a romantic escape, friends’ getaway or family vacation, Ohio offers plenty one-of-a-kind lodging options.
-From historic jailhouses to Medieval castles, glamping in style or camping on the water and railroad cars to places among the grape vines, you’ll experience no cookie cutter hotel rooms at these exciting lodging alternatives!
+Whether planning a romantic escape, getaway or family vacation, Ohio offers plenty one-of-a-kind lodging options.
+From historic jailhouses to Medieval castles, glamping in style or camping on the water and railroad cars to places among the trees.
+Check out these nine lodging experiences:

 Crown yourself royalty for the day and experience a unique getaway at one of Ohio’s castle hotels.
-Brimming with Medieval-themed décor and modern amenities, guests will sleep like royalty in fairy-tale forests primeval at Ravenwood Castle and Landoll’s Mohican Castle.
+Brimming with Medieval-themed décor and modern amenities, guests will sleep like royalty in fairy-tale forests primeval at Landoll’s Mohican Castle and Ravenwood Castle.

 Spend the night glamping in style in a modern yurt.
 A round tent-like structure comprised of a wooden frame and canvas walls, yurts traditionally are used as portable houses by nomadic cultures of central Asia.
 Modern yurts offer luxurious amenities such as electricity, heat and air conditioning and private bathrooms, making glamping in a yurt a fun and unique experience.
-You’ll find luxury yurts at The Wilds and The Inn & Spa at Cedar Falls and more primitive yurts at Kelleys Island State Park Campground and Delaware State Park Campground.
+You’ll find luxury yurts at the Inn & Spa at Cedar Falls, The Wilds, and more primitive yurts at Kelleys Island State Park Campground and Delaware State Park Campground.

 Scenic River Float